SirThrills/temp-typescript-debug/README.md

 Configure API `API_REDIRECT_URL`, `APP_SECRET` with the OAuth details from your discord developer portal

-Start non-essential services with docker compose `docker compose up mariadb nginx -d`
+Start pre-req services with docker compose `docker compose up mariadb nginx ui -d`

 Import the sql from `sql/tables.sql` into a new database on the mariadb container